How to clean cloth diapers - the thing that everyone over researches!

 This is your public service reminder that water and air (those things that keep you alive) are also chemicals.

-When I first started researching cloth diapers, cloth diaper “safe” detergent was all the rage.
+When I first started researching how to clean cloth diapers, cloth diaper “safe” detergent was all the rage.

 Then I looked at the price.
 It was something like $19.99 for a tiny bag.
 I noped out of that so fast.